City Point, Virginia: 1613–1863

 City Point was unaffected by the American Revolution until the final year of the war in January 1781.
 At that time the British fleet, commanded by Benedict Arnold, sailed up the James in an unsuccessful attempt to capture Governor Thomas Jefferson.
 The returning fleet was fired upon by cannons mounted near City Point.
 The British later landed in the spring, April 24, 1781, at City Point and moved toward the forces under French General Lafayette stationed at Petersburg, Virginia.
 Those forces at Petersburg repelled the British, and they retreated down the James River.

-Lord Cornwallis regrouped the British at City Point for another attack on Lafayette’s forces in Petersburg.
+Lord Cornwallis regrouped the British at City Point for another attack on Lafayette's forces in Petersburg.
 Cornwallis spent one night in the plantation house, of the Bolling Family known as Mitchell's.
 The home no longer exists, it burned in 1925 and was demolished.
 The farm where it once stood overlooking the Appomattox was later developed as a residential neighborhood known as Mansion Hills, but a photo of Mitchell's taken during the Civil War survives.

-Cornwallis’s stay at Mitchell's gave rise to an interesting legend.
+Cornwallis' stay at Mitchell's gave rise to an interesting legend.
 During dinner, the British officers spoke freely of their plan to cross the James and attacking Lafayette from the rear of the bivouacked troops.
 Young Susanna Bolling listened carefully.
 In the dark of night she slipped through a secret passageway escaping unseen from her home.
 Canoeing across the Appomattox River, she then made her way on horseback to the Half-Way House, which still stands on Route 1 in Chesterfield County, where Lafayette was quartered.
 Forewarned, Lafayette escaped Cornwallis’ trap.
 The British grew tired of the chase and soon turned eastward and his forces became besieged in Yorktown by the Continental Army.
 Cornwallis surrendered at Yorktown in October 1781.